-The Greenhouse Gas Industrial Reporting and Control Act (the "GGIRCA") requires any facility that emits 10,000 tonnes or more of carbon dioxide equivalent per year to report their emissions annually.
-The associated Greenhouse Gas Emission Reporting Regulation provides the regulatory framework for reporting emissions.
-Like the SGER, facility operators are able to meet the GGIRCA's requirements in various ways, such as: (i) purchasing funded units, (ii) earning offset units via verified reduction of GHG emissions, and (iii) earning credits for each tonne of GHG emissions below the emissions limit.
+The Greenhouse Gas Emission Reporting Regulation requires any facility that emits 10,000 tonnes or more of carbon dioxide equivalent per year to report their emissions annually.
+Facilities emitting over 25,000 tonnes of carbon dioxide equivalent per year are required to have their emission reports independently verified.
+The associated Greenhouse Gas Industrial Reporting and Control Act provides the regulatory framework for reporting emissions.
+The Greenhouse Gas Industrial Reporting and Control Act sets an emissions limit for LNG of 0.16 tonnes of carbon dioxide equivalent per tonne of LNG produced.
+Performance standards for other sectors will likely be added in the future.
+Facility operators are able to meet such limits in various ways, including: (i) earning offset units via verified reductions of GHG emissions; (ii) purchasing funded units; and (iii) earning credits for each tonne of GHG emissions below the emissions limit.